 This month is the prime growing season for many fruits and vegetables.
 Fresh fruits to buy in July include blueberries, strawberries, raspberries, cantaloupe, watermelon, peaches, apricots, plums, and kiwi.
 Vegetables that ripen this month and sell for dirt-cheap prices include corn, green beans, cucumbers, tomatoes, summer squash, and lettuce.
 To be really frugal and enjoy fresh produce for months to come, stock up now and freeze fruit and vegetables for later.

 July is also National Hot Dog Month.
-Look for coupons and discounts on hot dogs leading up to National Hot Dog Day on July 23.
+Look for coupons and discounts on hot dogs leading up to National Hot Dog Day on July 18.
 Sonic, 7-Eleven, and QuikTrip have offered free or discounted franks to commemorate the holiday in the past.

 Along with grills, ACs, and summer apparel, outdoor furniture and yard decor will start displaying discounted prices after July Fourth.
 Still, for the best deals, wait until later in the summer and into fall.
 September and October typically see the best prices.
 In the meantime, try a few easy ways to revive the patio furniture you already have.

 Sunglasses are hot, hot, hot right now and priced at their peak.
 The best deals on sunglasses usually don't appear until the off-season, starting in September.